dgryski/go-perfbook/performance.md

 While most algorithms are deterministic, there are a class of algorithms that use randomness as a way to simplify otherwise complex decision making step.
-Instead of having code that does the Right Thing, you use randomness do select a probably not *bad* thing.
+Instead of having code that does the Right Thing, you use randomness to select a probably not *bad* thing.
 For example, a treap is a probabilistically balanced binary tree.
 Each node has a key, but also is assigned a random value.
 When inserting into the tree, the normal binary tree